 Step 3/4: do stuff with the 100 sDai on Macau, e.g. trade, farm, gamble, invest etc.

 Say you played poker and turned your 100 sDai to 200 sDai.
 The +100 sDai you gained came from other people who also came to Macau to gamble (and so they too had previously locked real Dai on Macau's deposit contract on Ethereum).

-You want to collect your gains and go back home, i.e. Ethereum, because you are a chad who values high security and deep liquidity, or maybe you are a masochist who has a thing for $1k+ gas fees.
+You want to collect your gains and go back home, i.e. Ethereum, because you are a chad who values high security and deep liquidity, or maybe you have a thing for $1k+ gas fees because staying poor is fun.
 If you can unlock your 200 Dai, and ONLY that, from Macau's deposit contract (again, it's on the Ethereum blockchain) financially independently anytime anywhere 'round the wurrrrld and no one can stop you .. then Macau is an L2 🎉🍾 🔒.

 If Macau's validators can in theory prevent you from unlocking and withdrawing your 200 Dai or steal it outright (by withdrawing it to themselves), then Macau is NOT an L2, but rather is a sidechain ☠️.

 If YOU can in theory unlock and withdraw more than you are entitled to, say 300 Dai, then Macau is also NOT an L2.

 Step 4/4: exit Macau and unlock whatever funds you are entitled to on the deposit contract on Ethereum….if you can!

 When it comes to scaling solutions, it always boils down to: “who controls the exits?”